sreimler/sreimler/README.md

 ### :man_technologist: About Me :
-I am a German/US Android Software Engineer currently residing in Germany.
+I am an Android Software Engineer currently residing in Germany.

-- :telescope: I’m a Software Engineer working on Android apps as well as Android OS integration/customization.
+- :telescope: I’m mostly working on Android apps but also doing Android OS integration/customization.

 - :seedling: I'm currently learning about Kotlin Flows.